SchmarrnDevs/Lighty/README.md

-# Lighty - Another Light Overlay Mod - With a twist!
+# Lighty - The Light Overlay Mod with a twist!

 [Please visit Modrinth for an overview about the mod!](https://modrinth.com/mod/lighty)